I-2-1-82.Claimant Waives the Right to Appear at the Hearing

 Any adverse presumptions regarding the weight of the evidence, etc., that arose from the claimant's refusal to appear.

-If circumstances suggest a representative is routinely advising his or her clients to waive appearance at a hearing or to ignore a scheduled hearing despite the waiver, the ALJ will ensure the claimant received notice that failure to appear at the scheduled hearing could jeopardize successful resolution of the claim and take any other necessary action to adjudicate the claim.
+If circumstances suggest that a representative routinely advises his or her clients to waive appearance at a hearing or to ignore a scheduled hearing despite the waiver, the ALJ will ensure the claimant receives notice that failure to appear at the scheduled hearing could jeopardize successful resolution of the claim and take any other action necessary to adjudicate the claim.
 The ALJ will also consider submitting a referral to the Office of the General Counsel under HALLEX I-1-1-50 for possible representative misconduct.